-The dissolution process requires legally for a copy of the strike-off application sent to all interested parties of the company, including outstanding creditors and HMRC.
+The dissolution process requires legally a copy of the strike-off application to all interested parties of the company, including outstanding creditors and HMRC.
 Then the registrar publishes a notice in the London Gazette advising of the proposed dissolution, affording all parties three months notice to file an objection if required.
 Then, if no complaints are filed, may the company be dissolved.

-Therefore, it makes it hard to dissolve a company with tax liabilities or other outstanding liabilities.
+Therefore, it is hard to dissolve a company with tax liabilities or other outstanding liabilities.
 HMRC monitors and stops limited companies wishing to commence a striking off until all outstanding liabilities are paid in full, especially those due to any department in the revenue.
 Should the company be unable to pay its debts?
 Then it requires a ‘voluntary liquidation’ to resolve matters.

 Can HMRC Proceed to reinstate a Dissolved Company?

-HMRC may pursue unpaid Tax in a dissolved company for up to six years.
+HMRC may pursue unpaid tax in a dissolved company for up to six years.
 However, if fraud or negligence is alleged, HMRC can still take action up to 20 years later.

 Action HMRC takes when a company has been dissolved owing money to them or other creditors?